Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 This tutorial implements the MUSIC algorithm fully in the AI Engine and validates its performance in real time hardware running on the VC1902 device (-2M speed grade) on the VCK190 evaluation board.
 A Hardware-in-the-Loop (HIL) demonstrator connects a host computer running MATLAB® over TCP/IP to the VCK190 board that delivers buffered array snapshots to the board and receives DOA estimates back in real time to demonstrate a best effort DOA estimation throughput rate of 1 MHz.
 The following table summarizes the system parameters for this tutorial.

-This MUSIC tutorial was co-developed by AMD and our third party partner, [Fidus Systems](https://fidus.com).
+This MUSIC tutorial was co-developed by AMD and a third party partner, [Fidus Systems](https://fidus.com).

 |Parameter|Value|Units|
 |---------|-----|-----|